Turpin case: Escape and rescue

-By 2018, the Turpin children had been planning to escape their parents for more than two years.
+By 2018, the Turpin children had been planning to escape their parents' Perris, California residence for more than two years.
 On January 14, 2018, two of the girls left the house through a window.
-The younger girl (age 13) became frightened and turned back, but Jordan, then 17, got some distance away and called 9-1-1 on a deactivated cell phone she had brought with her.
-In the 9-1-1 call, she told the dispatcher that she and her siblings were being abused by their parents and that the smell in the house was so bad sometimes she could barely breathe.
-She also stated that two of her sisters and one of her brothers were currently chained to their beds.
+The younger girl (age 13) became frightened and turned back, but Jordan, then 17, got some distance away and called 911 on a deactivated cell phone she had brought with her.
+She told the dispatcher that she and her siblings were being abused by their parents and that the smell in the house was so bad sometimes she could barely breathe.
+She stated that two of her sisters and one of her brothers were currently chained to their beds.
 When the first police officer arrived, Jordan showed him photos of conditions inside the house.

-Deputies of the Riverside County Sheriff's Department raided the house, stating they were there for a "welfare check".
-Louise and David answered the door.
-The sheriff's department said that Louise was "perplexed as to why we were at that residence."
-Inside, they encountered the stench of human excrement, decaying garbage, dead pets, and moldy food, with every surface covered in trash.
-Later, they found the other 12 children; one had been shackled to a bed for weeks and it appeared that two others had been shackled until just before officers arrived.
+Deputies of the Riverside County Sheriff's Department knocked on the door, Louise and David answered, and the deputies stated they were there for a "welfare check".
+Louise was "perplexed as to why we were at that residence", said a sheriff's deputy.
+Once inside, they encountered the stench of human excrement, decaying garbage, dead pets, and moldy food, with every surface covered in trash.
+Later, they found the other 12 children; one had been shackled to a bed for weeks, and it appeared that two others had been shackled until just before officers arrived.
 Children were found with bruises on their arms, appearing frail, and caked with dirt.
 The children were so malnourished that deputies thought they were all under 18 years old, when in fact seven were over 18.
 The house contained hundreds of journals written by the children about their lives.

 Nature of the crimes

-For years, the parents imprisoned, beat, and strangled their children, allowing them to eat only once a day and bathe only once a year.
+For years, David and Louise Turpin imprisoned, beat, and strangled their children, allowing them to eat only once a day and bathe only once a year.
 The older children appeared much younger because of malnourishment; the 29-year-old (Jennifer) weighed just 82 lb.
 The 12-year-old child had an arm circumference equivalent to that of a 4-month-old baby.
-Some appeared to lack basic knowledge of the world and had a limited vocabulary, for example being unfamiliar with what "medication" was, or who police were.
+Some appeared to lack basic knowledge of the world and had a limited vocabulary, for example being unfamiliar with what "medication" was (in the case of Jordan), or who police were.

-The case is considered "extraordinary for numerous reasons," including that abuse was inflicted on multiple children by both parents, and the calculated and systematic nature of the abuse and torture.
+The case is considered "extraordinary for numerous reasons", including that abuse was inflicted on multiple children (as well as dependent adults) by both parents, and the calculated and systematic nature of the abuse and torture.